 In the field study design, card-based solutions will be tested against wallet MPS according to the obtained analysis results, taking the complex eco-system of mobile payment solutions into consideration.
 Therefore, a central aim of the field study will be the identification of those factors that add specific value to mobile payment and how these factors could be implemented successfully.
 "Success" will not only be measured by the extent of technology acceptance, but also by the extent to which the solutions are suitable for different personalities, use situations, social constellations etc., hence, taking a variety of context factors into account.
-The main research questions are:
+The research model will be tested by means of partial least squares analysis (PLS).
+In addition to testing the hypothesis of the value-based research model, the main research questions are:

-- What kind of differences with regard to acceptance can be identified between card-based solutions and MPS? - Are there acceptance differences between transaction types (debit vs. credit)? - Differences could be stated regarding relative benefits, perception of value, perceived complexity, security, trustworthiness, and consequences of PIN requirements and the like. - Which MPS is believed to be most successful (wisdom of crowds)? - How is the concept of "wallet" perceived and rated and what are customers' associations and demands in this regard? - Are there any influences/changes on daily routines expected?
+- What kind of differences with regard to acceptance can be identified between card-based solutions and MPS? - Are there acceptance differences between transaction types (debit vs. credit)? - Differences could be stated regarding relative benefits, perception of value, perceived complexity, security, trustworthiness, and consequences of PIN requirements and the like. - Which MPS is believed to be most successful (wisdom of crowds)?

+- How is the concept of "wallet" perceived and rated and what are customers' associations and demands in this regard? - Are there any influences/changes on daily routines expected?
 What kind of influences/changes are there?
 Are they the same for all MPS?

 In order to tackle this huge variety of research questions and also taking the complex eco-system of MPS into account, the field study will consist of three parts, each applying different methods.
-In a field trial, 70 respondents will use two card-based solutions (debit, credit) and two mobile-phone-based MPS (debit, credit) over a period of two to three months complementing their common payment methods and provide feedback continually via standardized questionnaires, before, during and after the survey period.
+In a field trial, 70 respondents will use two card-based solutions (debit, credit) and two mobile-phone-based MPS (debit, credit) over a period of two to three months complementing their common payment methods and provide feedback continually via standardized questionnaires, before, during, and after the survey period.
 In addition in situ feedback will be provided via mobile questionnaire after each purchase.
 In total, each participant will be using MPS between eight and ten times at least, using each solution at least once.